DanielGibsonDev/Bookmark-landing-page/README.md

 --> [Link to live Page](https://manage-landing.now.sh)

 ## Site Setup

 Clone the repository and run `npm install` to install the dependencies.

 ### Available Scripts

 `npm start` - serves the project on *localhost:3000*.

 `npm run build` - builds the project for production

-Build folder */build*

-# Frontend Mentor - Bookmark landing page
+## Frontend Mentor - Bookmark landing page

 ![Design preview for the Bookmark landing page coding challenge](./design/desktop-preview.jpg)